Uthra: In the Qulasta

-These four uthras are considered to be the kings (malki) of the North Star who give strength and life to the sun.
+These four uthras are considered to be the kings (malkia) of the North Star, who give strength and life to the sun.
 Together with Malka Ziwa (another name for Hayyi Rabbi), they make up the "five primal beings of light."
 Conversely, Mandaeans consider the "five lords of the World of Darkness" to be Zartai-Zartanai, Hag and Mag, Gap and Gapan, Šdum, and Krun (the paired demons are considered to rule together as single lords).
 (See Manichaeism for similar parallels.)